LeeBeomYong/dotfiles/README.md

 - pgpool-II
 	- Pgpool-II is a middleware that works between PostgreSQL servers and PostgreSQL database client.
-	- It improves system¡¯s overall throughput by means of Connection Pooling and Load Balancing, in addition to high-availability using the replication function.
+	- It improves system's overall throughput by means of Connection Pooling and Load Balancing, in addition to high-availability using the replication function.
 	- It's license information, [here](https://github.com/bitnine-oss/agens-sql/blob/master/pgpool-II-3.4.2/COPYING)

 - PostGIS